Jvinniec/fuel_economy/README.md

 * [Scikit-learn](https://scikit-learn.org/stable/index.html)
 * [TensorFlow](https://www.tensorflow.org/)

+# Data Collection
+The data that I will be looking at here was collected over about 4 years.
+It consists of all the information about my personal vehicle's fuel economy.
+The car in question was a 2012 Chevy Cruze (Eco), that I had obtained secondhand.
+The data was collected and stored in a Google Sheet for the purposes of easily plotting quick results and the ability to access it from pretty much anywhere I had an internet connection.
+I could also export the data as a CSV file for easy loading into a Pandas dataframe.
+Data includes:
+* Date
+* Fuel put into car
+* Miles driven since last fill up
+* Location of fill up (used to derive latitude/longitude of filling station)
+* Car estimated MPG
+* Price/Gallon of fuel,
+* Avgerage speed since previous fill up
+* Car estimated fuel consumption since last fill up
+* Market price-per-barrel
+* Total paid

 # What is covered
 There are a few directories that highlight specific topics of investigation.
 If you're looking for a cohesive story, I advise reading them in order.